 - Data acquisition and database development

-- Statistical and bioinformatic analysis and interpretation
+- Statistical and bioinformatics analysis and interpretation of findings

-- Education in biostatistical and bioinformatics methods
+- Education in biostatistics and bioinformatics methods

 VUMC Office of Research